openenergysolutions/modbus-cpp/README.md

 A Docker image with all the required dependency is available here: https://hub.docker.com/r/emgre/circleci-doxygen/

-To build the documentation, simply run `deps/m.css/doxygen/dox2html5.py Doxyfile-mcss`.
+To build the documentation with the theme, simply run `deps/m.css/doxygen/dox2html5.py Doxyfile-mcss`.
 The documentation will be generated in the `build/doc` folder.